-- 13 In the top drop-down, select the ue_postopen event.
-Uncomment the section following the text: Uncomment the following section after creating w_orders.
-(Leave the comments that start with // unchanged.)
-Select File>Save to save the changes.
-Close the Application painter. - 14 In the System Tree, double-click the m_salesdb menu.
+- 14 In the second drop-down list, select the ue\postopen event.
+Uncomment the section following the text: Uncomment the following section after creating w\orders.
+Leave the comments that start with a double slash (//) unchanged. - 15 Select File>Save to save the changes.
+Close the Application painter. - 16 In the System Tree, double-click the m\salesdb menu.

 Expand Order, and double-click the Delete submenu item.

-Uncomment the section following the text: Uncomment the following section after creating w_orders.
-(Leave the comments that start with // unchanged.)
-Select File>Save to save the changes.
+Uncomment the section following the text: Uncomment the following section after creating w\orders.

+Leave the comments that start with a double slash (//) unchanged. - 17 Select File>Save to save the changes.
 Close the Menu painter.

-- 15 In the System Tree, double-click the f_scroll function.
-Uncomment the section following the text: Uncomment the following section after creating w_orders.
-Select File -> Save to save the changes.
-Close the Function painter. - 16 Repeat step 15 for f_scroll_last, f_approve_deny, f_refresh_orders and f_set_dir_btn_enabled. - 17 Take some time to examine the code in the functions that are provided for you.
+- 18 In the System Tree, double-click the f\scroll function.
+Uncomment the section following the text: Uncomment the following section after creating w\orders.
+Leave the comments that start with a double slash (//) unchanged. - 19 Select File>Save to save the changes.
+Close the Function painter. - 20 Repeat steps 18 and 19 for f\scroll\last, f\approve\deny, f\refresh\orders and f\set\dir\btn\enabled.